 -- An inspection contingency gives buyers the ability to negotiate repairs or cancel the contract based on the results of a home inspection.

 Tip: In Texas, buyers get an option period of 7-10 days after signing the contract when they can back out of the sale and get their earnest money deposit refunded for any reason.

 Contingencies help buyers ensure that their earnest money deposit is safe and secure.
 However, sellers may be reluctant to accept a contingent offer since there’s a chance that the sale will fall through.

 So is it possible for buyers to make a competitive, contingent-free offer without the risk of losing their earnest money deposit?
-For current homeowners looking to buy their next house, Orchard’s Buy & Sell service guarantees your home sale.
+For current homeowners looking to buy their next house, Orchard’s Move First service guarantees your home sale.
 With this certainty, you can make a strong offer on your new house without a home sale contingency